-There are five kinds of benefits covered by UIF:
+There are 5 kinds of benefits covered by UIF:

 You can claim unemployment benefits if you have been dismissed or retrenched or if your contract has expired.
 You cannot claim if you have voluntarily resigned from your job.

-You can claim illness benefits if you are off work due to illness for two weeks.
+You can claim illness benefits if you are off work due to illness for more than 7 days.
 Benefits are paid from the date on which you stopped working.

 Maternity benefits can be claimed if you are pregnant and take maternity leave.
 You can claim for 17 weeks.
-If you miscarry in the third trimester or the baby is stillborn, you can claim for 6 weeks.
+If you miscarry in the third trimester or the baby is stillborn, you may claim maternity benefits.

 You can claim adoption benefits if you legally adopt a child younger than two years old and you leave work to look after that child.
 Only one of the adopting parents can apply for benefits.

-The wife/ husband or minor child of someone who has died can claim death benefits if the deceased paid contributions to the fund.
+The wife/ husband or minor child of someone who has died can claim dependants benefits if the deceased paid contributions to the fund.

 Step 1: Get the necessary information (ID numbers and addresses of employers and workers) ready before visiting a labour centre near you.